-Requirements for all passengers entering or re-entering The Bahamas:
+Requirements as of September 24, 2021 for all passengers entering or re-entering The Bahamas:

-- Passengers younger than seventeen (17) years not travelling alone may add a profile within the account of the parent/guardian's Travel Health Visa application, rather than applying for one separately.
+Passengers younger than seventeen (17) years not travelling alone may add a profile within the account of the parent/guardian's Travel Health Visa application, rather than applying for one separately.
 (Households travelling together are encouraged to use one email address per family to receive responses.
-Groups may also use one email address to receive responses.)
+Groups may also use one email address for responses.)

 All Islands of The Bahamas require the wearing of masks and appropriate social distancing in public areas.